-This page provides a rules extension^{Ex} that defines when a character can retire.
+This page provides a rules extension^{Ex} that defines when a character can retire.1)

 Since the early days of gaming, players have retired much-beloved characters after many levels, or otherwise having accomplished what they set out to do with that character.
+Sometimes a player may simply not enjoy playing a character very much.
 In a game with [character stables](#), one might wonder how often a player can retire a character, and under what conditions.

 Retiring a character frees up a slot in that player's character stable.
+There are a few ways to do that, detailed on this page.